 La Dolce Vita

-The staff were so lovely and friendly.
-They provided fantastic advice and by our third visit in three days we were told we were their customers of the week – what an honour!!!
+The staff was so lovely and friendly.
+They provided fantastic advice and by our third visit in three days we were told we were their customers of the week – what an honour.

-We also had lunch here and my gosh the food was amazing!!!!
-I had possibly the best soup I have ever eaten – full of Tuscan tomatoes and bacon and it was just extraordinary!
-We also had local beans in tomato on the side which were also just amazing.
-The highlight of a trip full of highlights!
+We also had lunch here and my gosh the food was amazing.
+I had possibly the best soup I have ever eaten – full of Tuscan tomatoes and bacon and it was just extraordinary.

 This little wine bar is tucked away on a windy street heading up to the main square.
 Per Bacco is also a deli of sorts with snacky delicious options – including the most amazing truffle pecorino – and some slightly more substantial offers.